 Ethiopia has had relevant macro policies and strategies driving the E4E agenda in the country.
 However, the existence of a high level policy support alone can't bring in the desired results unless otherwise it is supported by other important intervention components to be considered at different levels: macro/ national, supra-institutional, micro (institutional).
 At macro level, beside the existing high level policy support, broadening provisions with GE focused framework, vision - long-term plan with necessary intervention program (projects) supported by working group and institutional performance rating and rewarding scheme using GE outcome as one of the criteria could make a difference.
 At supra-institutional level nothing has been done in so far as GE focused joint initiatives (collaborative research, experience and resource sharing) are concerned.
 This needs to change for getting things done with less cost and time so that addressing the problem by undergoing cyclical research and action planning processes is possible.
 At micro level, the GE agenda has not been given serious attention in many respects: policy, strategy, curriculum and instruction and research and development.

 The skill, knowledge and attribute deficits reported for recent HE graduates indicate the fact that there is unmet industry need to be met.
 In sum, with existing interventions, it is hardly possible to enhance graduate employability and the role of the case study institutions in poverty reduction.
 Thus, the need for change and improvement can't be questioned.
-The approach to be followed should be a holistic one - considering all aspects of the problem including but not limited to the following: skills, understandings and attributes that students possess upon joining HEIs, staff competence, the ever changing industry needs, labor/ job market information including human resource requirements of the country in short-, medium-, and long-term in the context of the regional, continental and global market.
+The approach to be followed should be a holistic one - considering all aspects of the problem including but not limited to the following: skills, understandings and attributes that students possess upon joining HEIs, staff competence, the ever changing industry needs, labor/ job market information including HR requirements of the country in short-, medium-, and long-term in the context of the regional, continental and global market.
+As one cannot make generalizations about the micro situation elsewhere (at Ethiopian private or public HEIs) on the basis of specific findings at the case study organizations covered, the need for further research also cannot be questioned.